overlookmotel/sequelize-hierarchy/README.md

 Nested hierarchies for Sequelize

 Under development.
-API is stable but not suitable for use quite yet.
+API is stable and works with MySQL.
+Testing and re-coding to work with other DB dialects supported by Sequelize (Postgres, SQLite etc) would be a welcome contribution.

-Requires master recent v2.0.0-dev version of Sequelize.
-As of 24 May 2014, the necessary hooks in Sequelize are not yet present, awaiting a PR to be accepted.
+Requires Sequelize v2.0.0-rc1 or later (when hooks on `Model#findAll()` were introduced).

 ## Usage